MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/plan-device-deployment.md

 ### Objective: Plan your device identities

-You need to set up identities for devices so they can access Microsoft 365 services.
-Identities should make devices easier to discover, manage, and connect to within your organization.
+Identities enable devices to access Microsoft 365 services, and they should make devices easier to discover, manage, and connect to within your organization.
 To accomplish this, consider the following when planning device identities:

 - User principal names and their format and domain
 - Display names
-- Address book disoverability
+- Address book discoverability
 - Personal versus shared space device types
 - Group versus user assigned licensing